 - To assist Members who by reason of adversity, ill-health or otherwise are in need of assistance of any nature.

 For further information please go to: https://www.rcn.org.uk

-The Royal Society for the Prevention of Accidents has for the last 100 years campaigned to reduce the toll of accidents towards Lives, free from serious accidental injury
+The Royal Society for the Prevention of Accidents has for over 100 years campaigned to reduce the toll of accidents towards Lives, free from serious accidental injury

 Our mission: Exchanging life-enhancing skills and knowledge to reduce serious accidental injuries.
 Within an OHS Policy content and underpinning our work with and through the working age population globally we believe that:

 - Accidents and cases of occupational ill-health don’t have to happen.

 - Freedom from harm is an important goal for Society.

 - We all have a responsibility to adopt a balanced approach to health, safety and risk.